 There remains the question of how long it will take the learner to converge.
-Tesar and Smolensky restrict their discussion of convergence times to establishing an upper bound on the number of "errors," which is N(N - 1).
-A full discussion of convergence times, however, requires that one assesses the total convergence time of an algorithm, that is, the number of inputoutput pairs needed.
+Tesar and Smolensky restrict their discussion of convergence times to establishing an upper bound on the number of "errors", which is N(N-1).
+A full discussion of convergence times, however, requires that one assesses the total convergence time of an algorithm, i.e. the amount of input-output pairs needed.
 This includes discussing the time between errors.
-This time tends to become longer as learning proceeds, because the number of potentially informative input-output pairs tends to decrease with every error (Boersma 1998:327-328).
+This time tends to become longer as learning proceeds, because the number of potentially informative input-output pairs tends to decrease with every error (Boersma 1998: 327-328).
 Also, the probability that a potentially informative input-output pair is actually informative can be quite small: with the original EDCD, the set of the learner's own optimal outputs, and therefore its subset of uninformative losers, may be quite large as a result of mark pooling (imagine, for instance, an infinite candidate set), and with Variationist EDCD, this set and subset may be quite large if the number of constraints in a stratum is large.

-However, it is not very relevant to compare the worst-case convergence times of the original EDCD with those of Variationist EDCD.
-Since the original EDCD ends up in a correct grammar only 31% of the time (for the randomly generated languages of section 4), its convergence times can be judged concisely as "too short 69% of the time."
-In the present section, I therefore investigate the convergence times of Variationist EDCD, by applying it to 1 million languages generated by the method of (8).
+However, it is little relevant to compare the worst-case convergence times of the original EDCD with those of Variationist EDCD.
+Since original EDCD ends up in a correct grammar only 31 percent of the time (for the randomly generated languages of section 4), its convergence times can be judged concisely as "too short 69 percent of the time".
+In the present section I therefore investigate the convergence times of Variationist EDCD, by applying it to 1,000,000 languages generated by the method of (8).
 The precise learning procedure for Variationist EDCD, which is required for performing computer simulations, is given in (13).

-- (13) Learning procedure of Variationist EDCD - 1.
-The learner receives an input-output pair (i, o). - 2.
+(13) Learning procedure of Variationist EDCD

+- 1. The learner receives an input-output pair (i, o). - 2.
 The learner determines her own optimal output, given the input i: - 2a.
 The learner randomly chooses a total constraint ranking consistent with her current stratified ranking under the assumption of permuting ties. - 2b.
 The learner determines the outputs that are optimal under this total ranking (there may be multiple optimal outputs, if two candidates have identical violation patterns). - 2c.
-The learner randomly chooses her output from the set of optimal outputs determined in step 2b. - 3.
-(The same as in Tesar and Smolensky's EDCD: procedure (9), step 3.)
+The learner randomly chooses her output from the set of optimal outputs determined in 2b. - 3.
+If the learner's own output for i is different from o: - 3a.
+Determine the stratum s that contains the highest-ranked constraint that prefers o over the learner's own output. - 3b.
+All constraints that prefer the learner's own output over o and that are not already ranked in a lower stratum than s, are demoted into the stratum just below s.